FarruhShahidi/REST-API-with-Flask-Connexion/README.md

 ****

-In this project from [realpython.com](https://realpython.com/) I use Python3, Flask and [Connexion](/https://github.com/zalando/connexion) to build a REST APIs that can include i/o validation.
+In this project  I use Python3, Flask and [Connexion](/https://github.com/zalando/connexion) to build a REST APIs that can include i/o validation.
 The project also provides [Swagger](/https://swagger.io) documentation.
 In addition, a web application is created that demonstrates using the API with Javascript.
 The REST API builds  and serves a simple people data structure.